WonderfulVoid/MinecraftLANProxy/README.md

 address 224.0.2.60 UDP port 4445.
 When a LAN world has been detected, MCLANProxy accepts TCP connections on the public port from remote Minecraft clients.
 A proxy process is forked for each remote client.
-A corresponding connection to the LAN world is created and data is forwarded in both directions between the remote host and the LAN world.
+The proxy creates a connection to the LAN server and forwards data in both directions between the remote host and the LAN world.

 Final Words
 --------------